supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/color_class/README.md

 ### Settings:

-- **classes\_color\_mapping** - Assign a new class color to each class.
-All specified classes will be colored.
-If you want to leave some classes unchanged select `default` option.
+- **classes_color_mapping** - Select classes and set new color for them using color picker.
+If you want to leave some classes unchanged just unselect them.

 ### Example.
 Change color of classes `horse` and `person`